-The board of a not-for-profit organization may find it useful to adopt a code of conduct and ethics applicable to the board, management, employees and volunteers of the organization and its affiliates requiring fulfillment of responsibilities in a manner that furthers the mission of the organization and complies with law, regulations, ethical standards and policies adopted by the organization.
+The board of a not-for-profit organization may find it useful to adopt a code of conduct and ethics applicable to the board, management, employees and volunteers of the organization and its affiliates requiring fulfillment of responsibilities in a manner that furthers the purpose and mission of the organization and complies with law, regulations, ethical standards and policies adopted by the organization.

 Each not-for-profit organization will need to decide for itself the level of detail required in its code of conduct and ethics.
-This sample provides only one example incorporating elements required by the Non-Profit Revitalization Act of 2013 (as amended, the "Revitalization Act") applicable to New York not-for-profits, which amended the New York Not-For-Profit Corporation Law (as amended by the Revitalization Act, the "N-PCL").
+This sample provides only one example incorporating elements that certain New York not-for-profits are required to comply with pursuant to the New York Not-for-Profit Corporation Law (the "N-PCL").
 One size does not fit all - governance structures and processes should reflect and be tailored to meet the needs and circumstances of the particular organization.

-Note that the US Federal Sentencing Guidelines provide for the mitigation of certain penalties depending on a number of factors, including the existence and adequacy of the organization's compliance program, one part of which is the code of conduct and ethics.1 Although the Department of Justice has not issued formal guidelines for not-for-profit compliance programs, among the most critical factors in evaluating the effectiveness of such a program is whether it is designed to prevent and detect wrongdoing by employees and whether management enforces the program.
+Note that the US Federal Sentencing Guidelines provide for the mitigation of certain penalties depending on a number of factors, including the existence and effectiveness of the organization's compliance program, one part of which is the code of conduct and ethics, and self-reporting, cooperation or acceptance of responsibility.
+Although the US Department of Justice has not issued formal guidelines for not-for-profit compliance programs, among the most critical factors in evaluating the effectiveness of such a program is whether it is designed to prevent and detect wrongdoing by employees and enforcement of the program.

-Please note that various factors unique to a not-for-profit organization (including, among others, organizational structure, activities, life-cycle stage, funding mechanisms, and applicable requirements of local, regional or national law) may affect the provisions that should be addressed.
+Please note that various factors unique to a not-for-profit organization (including, among others, organizational structure, activities, life-cycle stage, funding mechanisms and applicable requirements of local, regional or national law) may affect the provisions that should be addressed.
 Accordingly, while this sample includes standards and provisions that may be generally appropriate for some not-for-profit organizations, different and additional provisions may be appropriate in particular circumstances.